Feliz-SZK/Lucid/README.md

 **Lucid fetches vpnbook servers and password and let ya connect.**

-**The possible vpn leak is fixed by explicitly using the cloudflare Dns.**
+**The possible vpn leak is fixed by explicitly using the OpenDns.**

 ## How to install: